The Therapy Relationship in Psychodynamic Therapy versus CBT

 This is therapy that changes lives.
 This is the heart of psychodynamic therapy.

 Caroline, a woman in her late thirties, is elegant, educated, successful.
 She carries herself with a regal bearing and looks and dresses like a Vogue model.
 She is pursued by the kind of men most women only fantasize about.
 Yet she is lonely.
 She has been unable to keep an intimate relationship and she suffers from bouts of depression.

 Colleagues trained in CBT and other “evidence-based” therapies rarely attach much significance to Caroline’s comment about her past therapy relationships.
-Some venture that Caroline may need a “secure” therapist who won’t be intimidated by her looks or status.
+Some venture Caroline may need a secure therapist who won’t be intimidated by her looks or status.

 Such a therapist might say: “You know, you have come here for my help and yet in many of our interactions, I am aware of a vague feeling of wanting to impress you or gain your approval, which of course doesn’t help you at all.
-I’m trying to figure out what it means, and whether it could be a window into understanding something about what happens in your relationships more generally.
+I’m trying to figure out what it means, and whether it could be a window into understanding something about what happens in other relationships.
 Perhaps this is something that feels familiar to you.”

 And there, real therapy may begin.

-Caroline could not have described what went wrong in her relationships: The things she did to try to draw people closer were the very things that precluded real connection and intimacy.
+Caroline could not have described what went wrong in her relationships: The things she did to try to draw others closer were the very things that precluded connection and intimacy.
 Women were envious or deferential.
-Men viewed her as a conquest, or out of their league.
+Men viewed her as a conquest or out of their league.
 Either way, intimate connection was impossible.

 Caroline couldn’t tell her therapist this; she showed him.
 What the patient does in the room with the therapist reveals lifelong relationship patterns.
 And in the therapy relationship, these patterns can be recognized, understood, and reworked.